PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 Please note that the list of scopes may vary depending on the client you created.
 It is also important to note that the list of scopes here is the list of all scopes the client can use, not the list of scopes the client is using at the moment, with the generated access token.

 If you request an endpoint without the required scope, you will receive an error message.
-For example, if you try to access the `/admin-api/products` endpoint without the `product_read` scope, you will receive the following response:
+For example, if you try to access the `/admin-api/products` endpoint without the `product_read` scope in your access token, you will receive the following response:

 ```json
 {